Saihu: A Common Interface of Worst-Case Delay Analysis Tools for Time-Sensitive Networks: Included Tools

-\textbf{DNC}~\cite{bondorf2014discodnc}: DNC is developed in Java and supports TFA, SFA (Separate Flow Analysis), PMOO (Pay Multiplexing Only Once)~\cite{bondorf2014discodnc}, and TMA (Tandem Matching Analysis)~\cite{scheffler2021fifo}.
-There's no specific input description file for DNC, one has to define the network as a Java script if they use DNC directly.
+\item \textbf{DiscoDNC}~\cite{bondorf2014discodnc} is developed in Java and partially uses linear programming with \textit{CPLEX}~\cite{cplex2009v12} for LUDB.
+It supports TFA, SFA, PMOO, and LUDB.
+A network is defined through its own Java classes.
 Saihu uses the information from an output port network to create a network in DNC syntax internally.
 Moreover, with DNC, one cannot manually set shaping with FIFO multiplexing but only with arbitrary multiplexing.
-Also, no analysis methods in DNC are capable of solving networks with cyclic dependency.
+Also, DNC does not support networks with cyclic dependency and does not support multicast flows (see Section~\ref{sec: system model}).

-\textbf{Panco}~\cite{bouillard2022tradeoff}: Panco is developed in Python and supports TFA, SFA, PLP (Polynomial size Linear Program), and ELP (Exponential size Linear Program).
-Since all its methods are implemented as linear programs, it requires \textit{lpsolve}~\cite{lpsolve}.
-Same as DNC, Panco doesn't have a specific input description file, Saihu internally creates the network in Panco syntax from the information of an output port network.
-All the methods of Panco except ELP support networks with cyclic dependency.
+\item \textbf{Panco}~\cite{bouillard2022tradeoff} is developed in Python and uses linear programming.
+So, it requires \textit{lpsolve}~\cite{lpsolve} to execute TFA, SFA, PLP, and ELP.
+A network is described with its own Python classes.
+Saihu internally creates the network in Panco syntax from the information of an output port network.
+All methods of Panco except for ELP support networks with cyclic dependencies.
+Panco does not support multicast flows (see Section~\ref{sec: system model}). \end{itemize}